Quatrefoil: Barbed quatrefoil

-The barbed quatrefoil is a quatrefoil pierced at the angles by the points of an inscribed square, which gives an image akin to an heraldic rose, which is termed "barbed" due to the stylised thorns which project at the intersection of each pair of petals.
+The barbed quatrefoil is a quatrefoil pierced at the angles by the points of an inscribed square, which gives an image akin to a heraldic rose, which is termed "barbed" due to the stylised thorns which project at the intersection of each pair of petals.
 The earliest example of the barbed quatrefoil appears on the south transept buttresses of 1260 in the Cathedral of Notre Dame in Paris.
 Similarly, the trefoil is often combined with an equilateral triangle to form a barbed trefoil.

 Among the most famous works of art employing the barbed quatrefoil are the bronze panels on the south doors of the Florence Baptistery (1330–36) by Andrea Pisano, the bronze panels of the north doors of the Florence Baptistery by Lorenzo Ghiberti, Filippo Brunelleschi's competition entry for the same doors (The Sacrifice of Isaac), as well as Head of an Angel by Piero della Francesca.